Three-time and defending Supercars champion Scott McLaughlin will not return in 2021, joining the US-based IndyCar series with Penske.

 The 82-year-old is also an astute businessman, and like every other facet of his business world, his race teams are in business to make money, not lose it.

-Bunging a driver into a car at the end of a test day for a handful of fun laps on old tyres is not uncommon – but McLaughlin was tested properly, with more than 40 staff on hand each day to run a Dallara DW12 IndyCar at the three circuits.
+Bunging a driver into a car at the end of a test day for a handful of fun laps on old tyres is not uncommon – but McLaughlin tested properly, with more than 40 staff on hand each day to run the Dallara IR18 IndyCar at the three circuits.

 Figure on each day costing Team Penske the better part of A$50,000 by the time everything is totted up, and you wouldn’t be far off the mark.
 Let’s face it… Mr Penske isn’t spending that kind of money because McLaughlin is a nice guy.

-Penske’s IndyCar program was scaled back a couple of seasons ago from four to three cars – no sponsorship, no car, says Penske – but even if Power and Pagenoud stay on with 29-year-old Josef Newgarden in 2021, running a fourth car for 26-year-old McLaughlin isn’t beyond the realms of reality.
+Penske’s IndyCar program was scaled back a couple of seasons ago from four to three cars – no sponsorship, no car, says Penske – but it appears that an exception will be made to run a fourth car for 27-year-old McLaughlin.

 Is 2020 McLaughlin's final year in Supercars?